Ectopic pregnancy: Transvaginal ultrasonography

-An ultrasound showing a gestational sac with fetal heart in the fallopian tube has a very high specificity of ectopic pregnancy.
+An ultrasound showing a gestational sac with the fetal heart in the fallopian tube has a very high specificity for ectopic pregnancy.
 It involves a long, thin transducer, covered with the conducting gel and a plastic/latex sheath and inserted into the vagina.
 Transvaginal ultrasonography has a sensitivity of at least 90% for ectopic pregnancy.
 The diagnostic ultrasonographic finding in ectopic pregnancy is an adnexal mass that moves separately from the ovary.
-In around 60% of cases, it is an inhomogeneous or a noncystic adnexal mass sometimes known as the "blob sign".
-It is generally spherical, but a more tubular appearance may be seen in case of hematosalpinx.
-This sign has been estimated to have a sensitivity of 84% and specificity of 99% in diagnosing ectopic pregnancy.
+In around 60% of cases, it is an inhomogeneous or a noncystic adnexal mass, sometimes known as the "blob sign".
+It is generally spherical, but a more tubular appearance may be seen in the case of hematosalpinx.
+This sign has been estimated to have a sensitivity of 84% and a specificity of 99% in diagnosing ectopic pregnancy.
 In the study estimating these values, the blob sign had a positive predictive value of 96% and a negative predictive value of 95%.
 The visualization of an empty extrauterine gestational sac is sometimes known as the "bagel sign", and is present in around 20% of cases.
 In another 20% of cases, there is visualization of a gestational sac containing a yolk sac or an embryo.
 Ectopic pregnancies where there is visualization of cardiac activity are sometimes termed "viable ectopic".

-The combination of a positive pregnancy test and the presence of what appears to be a normal intrauterine pregnancy does not exclude an ectopic pregnancy, since there may be either a heterotopic pregnancy or a "pseudosac", which is a collection of within the endometrial cavity that may be seen in up to 20% of women.
+The combination of a positive pregnancy test and the presence of what appears to be a normal intrauterine pregnancy does not exclude ectopic pregnancy, since there may be either a heterotopic pregnancy or a "pseudosac", which is a collection of within the endometrial cavity that may be seen in up to 20% of women.

 A small amount of anechogenic-free fluid in the recto-uterine pouch is commonly found in both intrauterine and ectopic pregnancies.
 The presence of echogenic fluid is estimated at between 28 and 56% of women with an ectopic pregnancy, and strongly indicates the presence of hemoperitoneum.
 However, it does not necessarily result from tubal rupture but is commonly a result from leakage from the distal tubal opening.
 As a rule of thumb, the finding of free fluid is significant if it reaches the fundus or is present in the vesico-uterine pouch.
 A further marker of serious intra-abdominal bleeding is the presence of fluid in the hepatorenal recess of the subhepatic space.

 Currently, Doppler ultrasonography is not considered to significantly contribute to the diagnosis of ectopic pregnancy.

 A common misdiagnosis is of a normal intrauterine pregnancy is where the pregnancy is implanted laterally in an arcuate uterus, potentially being misdiagnosed as an interstitial pregnancy.